simonecasolo/simonecasolo.github.io/index.md

 <p align="center"><img src="images/wind_turbine_CBM.png"></p>

 ---
-## Hybrid Approaches to Virtual Flow Metering
+## Hybrid ML Approaches to Virtual Flow Metering in Multi-phase Wells
 Multiphase flow can be simulated and predicted in case sensor data are not available.
 While this could be done via either physical simulators or data-driven machine learning models, hybrid approaches provide a more versatile approach especially when coupled with cloud architectures and contextualised live data.